Georgian literature: 20th century: revolution, repression, and rebirth

 The early 20th century witnessed a flourishing of literary styles and authors.
 This vibrancy continued until the Stalinist purges of the 1930s, which tragically silenced many writers unwilling to conform to socialist realism.

-In the early 20th century, the city of Kutaisi became an avant-garde literary hub, with the literary, symbolist group "Blue Horns" featuring prominent figures like Titsian and Galaktion Tabidze, Paolo Iashvili, and Grigol Robakidze.
+In the early 20th century, Kutaisi became a center for the symbolist "Blue Horns" group, including Paolo Iashvili, Grigol Robakidze, Giorgi Leonidze, Titsian Tabidze and Galaktion Tabidze.

 Mikheil Javakhishvili, Konstantine Gamsakhurdia, Nodar Dumbadze and Otar Chiladze are considered the 20th century's most influential prose writers.